matn7/Google-Platform-Notes/flashcard/Microservices.md

 When considering a web application, the traditional approach involves packaging it as a WAR or EAR file.
 These archive formats are commonly used to bundle Java applications, which are then deployed to web servers like Tomcat or application servers like WildFly.
-Do you thing the same approach works for building microservices?
+Do you think the same approach works for building microservices?
 Of course not, because Organizations may need to build 100s of microservices.
 Building, packaging, and deploying all the microservices using traditional methods can be an extremely challenging and practically impossible task.
 How to overcome this challenge?
-The cluse is **Spring Boot**.
+The clue is **Spring Boot**.

 ## Why Spring Boot for Microservices?